Join Sophie-stication Nation

-Stop Given Men My Time That Did Not Deserve Time.
+Stop Giving Men My Time That Did Not Deserve Time.

 And to stop giving men my number (read my blog here).
 In my 20’s I dated whoever asked me out on a date.
 Sometimes I would be dating 2-4 men at a time.
 In a way this was good because I found out what I liked versus what I did not like (check out my blog on the benefits of dating).
 It was also bad because I was giving men my time that did not deserve my time, which was taking away from the real things I was supposed to be doing.
 In my 30’s I have a short attention span.
 I do not have the time or energy to date a whole bunch of people.
-Especially people who are not conducive to what I am trying to do in my life where I want to settle down and spreading myself thin or giving a lot of men my time is just not in the agenda any more.
+Especially people who are not conducive to what I am trying to do in my life.
+Now instead of dating a whole bunch of ones that are not really important.
 I rather date the right one that actually adds value to my life and my times spent with them.

 That I have a Destiny

 I was never a slacker per se.
 I went to college and did the typically 20 year old thing.
 But I never really thought about what I wanted to do with my life and how I wanted to get there.
-I went to college, got a job, got an apartment, had a car; all the stuff I was supposed to do, but never really thought about what I wanted to do.
+I went to college, got a job, got an apartment, had a car; all the stuff I was SUPPOSED to do, but never really thought about what I wanted to do.
 Or what I was created for.
 I never really know what my gifts were let alone how I could actually harness my gifts into a purpose (check out my blog here on finding your purpose) In my 30’s I have a very clear picture about what I want to do and am willing to work hard to get it.
-There is a whole world out there for the taking, and I chose to believe that I can be and have anything I want with hard work and perseverance (click here for more on this topic).
+There is a whole world out there for the taking, and I choose to believe that I can be and have anything I want with hard work and perseverance (click here for more on this topic).

-I have no idea who that 20 year old women who called herself by my named and resemble me was.
+I have no idea who that 20 years old woman was who called herself by my named and resemble me was.
 She was a hot mess.
-I do not know who that woman was, I did not what she wanted, and that 20 year old girl did not know even know who she was or what she wanted out of life.
+I do not know who that woman was, I did not know what she wanted, and that 20 years old girl did not know even know who she was or what she wanted out of life.
 She would allow other people to define who she was.
 But now that 20 something years old girl has turned in a 30 something years old woman.
 Now I know who I am and I will not let anyone tell me different.
 Either you accept me for me or you don’t.
 I am not willing to change for anyone.
-And that is the beauty of both knowing and accepting yourself.

 I Learned To Hold My Tounge